Tarsus Medical Affairs

 • Methods that ensure the meeting of compliance and regulatory requirements

-• Submission for accredited continuing education (CE)
+• Submission for accredited continuing education (CE) programs

 Contact the Medical Affairs team

 Tarsus is committed to providing high-quality and consistent medical information.
-We recognize the importance of having access to trusted, accurate, and balanced clinical and scientific information about our investigational products.
+We recognize the importance of having access to trusted, accurate, and balanced clinical and scientific information about our products.

 Use this form to contact the Medical Affairs team with any questions you may have.